wences-sanchez/Knowledge-Base/pages/Jenkins Essential Training.md

 				-
 -
 - ## 3.
 Integrate Jenkins with Version Control Systems
-	- Where can you find the absolute path of a Jan
+	- Where can you find the absolute path of a Jenkins project?
 	- env.WORKSPACE includes the absolute path of our project.